openstack-archive/tricircle/novaproxy/README.md

 #The cascading level keystone component service url, by which the nova porxy
 #can access to  cascading level keystone service
 keystone_auth_url=$keystone_auth_url

+Note: a few options that belonged to the original nova have to be configured:

+.	allow_resize_to_same_host=True
+.	scheduler_default_filters=AvailabilityZoneFilter